cryptpad/blog/source/_posts/Time-to-Encrypt-the-Cloud.md

 ## How you can help

 * Use CryptPad and other Zero Knowledge services evey day, tell us what you like and what we can do better.
-* Show your support: Buy an upgraded account from us, the people who are developing the code.
+* Show your support: Buy an upgraded account (_coming soon_) from us, the people who are developing the code.
 * If you install the Open Source code of CryptPad on your own servers, consider buying a support contract.
 * Talk to your friends and colleagues about Zero Knowledge, show them CryptPad and explain that this is what the cloud can be.
 * If you're a web developer, think about Zero Knowledge for your next web app.